-Our weavers put extra expert skill into this one.
-Each piece of silk on our website is hand-woven, however this shawl also contains a subtle zig-zag stripe which is hand-patterned by the weaver.
-To make these special patterns they use small sticks to hold the warp yarns up to make the pattern, and change the sticks on each weft row insert to form the design.
-It takes a lot of skill and attention to detail to weave these patterns by hand.
+This shawl contains a subtle zig-zag pattern which is carefully hand woven by the weaver.
+To make these special patterns they use small sticks to hold the warp yarns, and change the sticks on each weft row insert to form the design.
+It takes a lot of skill to weave these patterns by hand.
 This technique has existed for centuries in Madagascar, and has been passed down from mother to daughter for generations.

 It is 100% Madagascar silk and completely hand-crafted (hand spun yarn, naturally dyed, and hand woven on a floor loom).
 The women of the Lovasoa Cooperative craft each piece in their small village in the central highlands of Madagascar.

 This shawl contains two different species of silk: 1) Wild Borocera silk which is only found in Madagascar.
 The red, green, orange, and linen colored yarn is wild silk.
 2) Cultivated Mulberry silk.
 The cultivated Mulberry silk is the white yarn, which is it's undyed natural color.